michaeljclark/michaeljclark.github.io/bench.md

 ## rv8 benchmarks

-This document contains [rv8-bench](https://github.com/rv8-io/rv8-bench/) benchmark results compiled with GCC 7.1.0 and musl libc and run on an Intel Core i7 Broadwell CPU.
+This document contains [rv8-bench](https://github.com/rv8-io/rv8-bench/) benchmark results for GCC 7.1.0 and musl libc on an Intel Core i7 Broadwell CPU.

 The following sources were used: